2sic/2sxc-docs/2sxc Docs Generator/basics/licenses-features/index.md

 Some **features** require a **license** to be activated.

+The other features are simply configurable to improve your security.

+## Licenses in 2sxc 13

+### Core Free License

+This is the default license which is auto-enabled for everybody, and covers 99.9% of all features.

 > [!TIP]
 > 99.9% of 2sxc is free for everybody to use.
 >
 > Only some really advanced features require a license.
-> The other features are simply configurable to improve your security.

-## Licenses in 2sxc 13

-### Core Free License

-This is the default license which is auto-enabled for everybody, and covers 99.9% of all features.

 ### Patron / Supporter License